 Educational Visits and Visitors to the School

 The curriculum will be enhanced, enriched and extended with visitors to school to meet the children and visits to shows, exhibitions and museums.
 In all cases, visits and visitors are organised by the staff and selected because they are of educational value.
-Visits to museums and exhibitions provide the children with opportunities to view and handle artefacts and sophisticated displays that would normally be beyond the resources of school.
+Visits to museums and exhibitions provide the children with opportunities to view and handle artifacts and sophisticated displays that would normally be beyond the resources of school.
 Visitors to school may include puppeteers, shoe-makers, dancers and provide authenticity to an area of learning.
 In all cases, parents are informed in advance about the visits.
-In many cases the costs are met by parents (see Charging Policy).
+In many cases the costs are met by parents.
 Costs may sometimes be met by the school.
 We aim for all children to make an education visit or receive a visitor every term.

 We would like all children to make a residential visit every year.
 The length, location and nature of the visit will be age and developmentally appropriate for the year group and follow our vision.
 The following visits have been organised: